capanokevin/food-app/README.md

 10. Enjoy using the server app to analyze food images and explore recipe and nutritional information!

 Note: Make sure to keep the terminal or command prompt open while running the server app.
 If you want to stop the app, press `Ctrl + C` in the terminal or command prompt.

-Please let me know if you need any further assistance!